Frequently Asked Questions

 A hog roasted pig is cooked in a tray in our roasting oven.

 A spit roasted pig is cooked on a spit in a roasting oven.
 The choice between the two methods usually comes down to the number of guests as the Hog Roast method can cater for larger numbers of guests.

 Q: Why don’t you use a spit machine?

 Spit roasters can only cook small pigs (no chance of seconds then!), and sometimes burns the outside of the pig leaving a raw inside.
 Many customers agree that the meat tastes much better our way.

 Yes we do.
 The pork tastes the way pork used to taste!
-Free range pigs produce more superior, succulent and delicious meat.
-They’re reared in natural environments and just like anything in the food chain – the quality and purity of their lifestyle is reflected in the end product.
-Our free-range pigs are fed a natural, GM-free diet and live their lives in clover.
+We use locally sourced British pork (50 km radius) from farms where pigs are free range/bred and reared in natural outdoor environments – the quality and purity of their lifestyle is reflected in the end product.

 Q: How long does the meat take to cook?